 - Hand content brief to your writer(s) and set the deadline.
 If you’re the writer, get to work building that post.

 - When you have a completed draft, enter the copy into the Content Optimizer, and see what topics you still need to mention to ensure the post answers all your users’ questions.

 - Post your content and promote it through your usual channels – social, email, ads, etc.

 - Measure the performance* of your post, and run it through the Content Optimizer every month or quarter, depending on its timeliness or competition for the focus term, to see if there’s room to update.

 - Update your content regularly.
 All your posts should be revisited periodically to see where there’s room to improve, and don’t be surprised when even your strongest pillar piece needs an overhaul.
 Content can quickly become outdated, but it’s never too late to save it – and your rankings.

 *Measuring content performance requires a sophisticated knowledge of Google Analytics.
-The MarketMuse Customer Success team can show you ROI (based on your traffic and the value of your customers) but it never hurts for content marketer to know what they're doing in GA.
+The MarketMuse Customer Success team can show you ROI (based on your traffic and the value of your customers) but it never hurts for a content marketer to know what they’re doing in GA.
 Luckily, Google offers a ton of educational material to help you learn.

 The MarketMuse process has been proven to create content that earns better rankings, but optimization of historic posts is just as valuable to our clients.
 Conducting a content inventory and audit is made simple with content optimization software, and it can remove the guesswork and reduce the research phase of updating old posts.